immadisairaj/radiosai/README.md

-# radiosai
+# Sai Voice

-A new Flutter project.
+A radio player which streams audio from Radio Sai Global Harmony.

 ## Getting Started